Reliable Off-Policy Learning for Dosage Combinations: Modeling and Training Details

 We tune the learning rate within the search space $\{0.0001, 0.0005, 0.001, 0.005, 0.01 \}$ and for evaluation we use the same criterion as for early stopping.

 \textbf{Policy learning:} After training the nuisance models $\hat{\mu}$ and $\hat{f}$, we use them as plug-in estimators for our policy learning.
 For the policy network $\hat{\pi}_\theta$, we select a MLP with 2 hidden layers with 50 neurons each and ReLU activation.
 We set the reliability threshold $\Bar{\varepsilon}$ to the $5\%$-quantile of the estimated GPS $\hat{f}(t, x)$ of the train set, when not specified otherwise.
-We use Adam optimizers for updating $\theta$ and $\lambda$ each, with batch size $512$, and train the network using the gradient descent-ascent optimization objective from Eq.~\eqref{eq:lagrangian_optimization} in the main paper for a maximum of 400 epochs using early stopping with a patience of $20$ on the validation loss from Eq.~\eqref{eq:validation} on the factual validation dataset.
+We use Adam optimizers for updating $\theta$ and $\lambda$ each, with batch size $512$, and train the network using the gradient descent-ascent optimization objective from Eq.~\eqref{eq:lagrangian_optimization} for a maximum of 400 epochs using early stopping with a patience of $20$ on the validation loss from Eq.~\eqref{eq:validation} on the factual validation dataset.

 We set the learning rate for updating $\lambda$ to $\eta_\lambda= 0.01$ and use random search with 10 configurations to tune the learning rate for updating the parameters of the policy network $\eta_\theta \in \{0.0001, 0.0005, 0.001, 0.005, 0.01 \}$ and the initial value of the Lagrangian multipliers $\lambda_i \in [1, 5]$.
 To evaluate the performance during hyperparameter search, we use the same criterion as for early stopping.
-Then, after determining the hyperparameters, we perform $k=5$ runs for finding the optimal policy.
+Then, after determining the hyperparameters, we perform $k=5$ runs to find the optimal policy.

 Our above procedure was chosen to ensure a fair and direct comparison to previous literature and to the na\"ive baselines, which enables us to show the sources of performance gain in our method (see Sec.~\ref{sec:experiments}).
 Note that when applying our method for reliable policy learning for dosage combinations in production, one might consider optimizing more exhaustively also over the different modeling choices of the nuisance estimators and the policy network.